 Chairmen and CEOs changed their tune to harmonize with the political group heading the government.
 Nordio, Romiti, Bisignani, the short-lived Verri, and Schisano followed one another without being able to set a stable course for AZ.
 Thus, annual results fell into the red for a long time and 1985 was the last year a large fleet renewal took place.

-In the mid-90s, a new CEO takes over, Domenico Cempella, well known within AZ since he started his career as a check-in agent at CIA and made his way to the top.
-He was the first to introduce a real restructuring action aimed towards building strong partnerships.
+In the mid-90s, a new CEO takes over, Domenico Cempella, well-known within AZ since he started his career as a check-in agent at Rome’s CIA, and made his way to the top.
+He was the first to introduce a real restructuring action aimed at building strong partnerships.
 During this period, Alitalia launches the frequent flyer program, MilleMiglia.

-Domenico Cempella, who left this world in April 21021, created a High Competitive Carrier (HCC), probably an European predecessor of today’s low-cost carriers.
-Cempella also branded AZ with new aircraft and lower costs, particularly in regards to its flight personnel.
+Domenico Cempella, who passed away in April 2021, created a High Competitive Carrier (HCC), probably a European predecessor of today’s low-cost carriers.
+Cempella also branded AZ with new aircraft and lower costs, particularly in regard to its flight personnel.
 The CEO launched the Malpensa (MXP) 2000 project to create a new hub in MXP and cover northern Italy.

-In addition, Cempella began a strong partnership with KLM (KL) with the aim to finalize a merger and create an European-sized carrier.
-Business seemed to have picked up again and AZ was on a positive route with revenues flying high but 1996 saw the last positive results on AZ’s balance sheet.
+In addition, Cempella began a strong partnership with KLM (KL) with the aim of finalizing a merger and creating a European-sized carrier.
+Business seemed to have picked up again and AZ was on a positive track with revenues flying high, but 1996 saw the last positive results on AZ’s balance sheet.

 The Dark Years and Future of Alitalia

 Politics, both local and national, brought Malpensa 2000 project to an early end, the KL deal sank and finally ended in a court case that took many years to resolve.